MarcStan/email-relay/Readme.md

 # Motivation

-I recently moved from a regular app service to [storage account based hosting](https://marcstan.net/blog/2019/07/12/Static-websites-via-Azure-Storage-and-CDN/).
+I recently moved from a regular app service to [storage account based static websites](https://marcstan.net/blog/2019/07/12/Static-websites-via-Azure-Storage-and-CDN/).
 In the process I broke my MX records and couldn't figure out quickly how to fix them.
 Since I [was aware of Inbound Parse](https://github.com/MarcStan/EmailBugTracker) I decided to throw together a small PoC, whether a "free" (as in freeloader) mail system via sendgrid is possible.
 After 1 hour the answer was yes; and this is the (somewhat) polished result.

 # Features

-* works for domains that don't have mail packages
+* works for domains even without a mail package
 * receive emails for a domain at your private email address (using Sendgrid Inbound Parse)
 * send emails in the name of the domain by replying back to the domain from your private email address